simalexan/api-lambda-stripe-charge/README.md

 Will provide a video link on YouTube soon, as I will stream using this AWS App Repo template.

-### Latest Release - 4.4.0
+### Latest Release - 4.4.1

-A new release with a AWS X-Ray Instrumentation enabled!
+Changing to Node.js 10.x Runtime For Lambda

-#### Previous Release 4.3.0
+#### Previous Release 4.4.0

-A new release with a new feature to also do charge and capture of payments:

-- Added Active X-Ray Tracing for the API Gateway and the Lambdas CreateStripeCharge, CreateRefund and CaptureStripeCharge
+- Added Active X-Ray Tracing
-- Added Regional Endpoints for the API Gateway, which should improve latencies